 Rasool allah (SAW) has said “The first part of Ramadan is a mercy……………”

 I am always amazed and pleased when I see the evidence of the upsurge of Islam in this country.
 I remember I read an article about the call that Islam has to people of Hispanic Origin in this country and elsewhere.
-I have several contacts in Mexico of people who have converted to Islam and I also want to tell you a story that happened to me a few years ago.
+I have several contacts in Mexico of people who have converted to Islam.

 I keep thinking about this and am amazed that, now after over 600 years when the Spanish started the inquisition against Jews and Muslims their own people are returning.
-The message that Allah (SWT) gave to us in the Quran through Rasool Allah (SAW) cannot be held back from those who are truly seeking.
-And how, here in this country, an Afghani Imam preaching to a congregation of Spanish, Chinese, American and middle eastern brothers and sisters could happen!
-What a blessing this Jummah was for me alhamdul’illah!
+The message that Allah (swt) gave to us in the Quran through Rasool Allah (saw) cannot be held back from those who are truly seeking.
+And how, here in this country, attending Jumma where an Afghani Imam preaching to a congregation of Spanish, Chinese, American and middle eastern brothers and sisters could happen!
+What a blessing this Jumma was for me alhamdul’illah!

 Surely we can take a lesson from this during this blessed Ramadan!
 What a mercy having this clear guidance is!
 We know we are cared for and under the watch of mercy and compassion, ar-Rahman wa ar-Raheem.